catseye/SixtyPical/README.md

 TODO
 ----

-### `for`-like loop

-We have range-checking in the abstract analysis now, but we lack practical ways to use it.

-We can `and` a value to ensure it is within a certain range.
-However, in the 6502 ISA the only register you can `and` is `A`, while loops are done with `X` or `Y`.
-Insisting this as the way to do it would result in a lot of `TXA`s and `TAX`s.

-What would be better is a dedicated `for` loop, like

-    for x in 0 to 15 {
-        // in here, we know the range of x is exactly 0-15 inclusive
-        // also in here: we are disallowed from changing x }

-However, this is slightly restrictive, and hides a lot.

-However however, options which do not hide a lot, require a lot of looking at (to ensure: did you increment the loop variable? only once? etc.)

-The leading compromise so far is an "open-faced for loop", like

-    ld x, 15
-    for x downto 0 {
-        // same as above
-    }

-This makes it a little more explicit, at least, even though the loop decrementation is still hidden.

 ### Save registers on stack

 This preserves them, so that, semantically, they can be used later even though they